The Best Whole House Water Filter for Your Home

 The Best Whole House Water Filter is a Certified Filter

-Whether you choose a carbon filtration system, a reverse osmosis unit, or a combination of both, it’s essential to make sure your system is certified to do what it promises—remove harmful contaminants from your water.
+Whether you choose a carbon filtration system, a reverse osmosis unit, or a combination of both, the best whole house water filter must be certified to do what it promises—remove harmful contaminants from your water.

 That’s where NSF certification comes in.
 The National Sanitation Foundation (NSF) is a trusted, third-party, nonprofit organization that sets rigorous public health standards and certifies products across a variety of industries, including water filtration.
 NSF certification helps consumers identify filters that meet established performance and safety requirements.

-Before you purchase a whole home water filter, look for certification under one or more of these NSF/ANSI standards:
+To be sure you’re getting the best whole house water filter, look for certification under one or more of these NSF/ANSI standards:

 • NSF/ANSI Standard 42 – Focuses on improving aesthetic aspects of water, such as chlorine taste and odor, as well as removing particulates.